SMaRtguy381983/App-Store/readme.md

 }
 ```

-#### What this route does:
+<h4>What this route does:</h4>
 This route will GET all the users and return the results as an array of objects.

 | Method | URL | Link |
 |---|---|---|
 | GET | /api/v1/users | http://localhost:3000/api/v1/users |
-##### The above response is shown below in it's semantic properly formatted version as it appears via the Postman application:
+<h5>The above response is shown below in it's semantic properly formatted version as it appears via the Postman application:</h5>
 ```
 [
   {